nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Features

-This section provides the features **_25 hours a day_** has to offer.
+This section provides the features **_25HoursADay_** has to offer.
 It entails a brief description of what it does and how to use it.

 ### Viewing available commands:

-As a first-time user you can always type help in the terminal to view the list of available commands.
+As a first-time user, you can always type `help` in the terminal to view the list of available commands.

 Format: `help`